gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

 represent a pilot signal, without any data message, that is spread by a ranging code, and $$ L1C_D $$ that is spread by a ranging code and modulated by a data message.
 The $$ L1C_P $$ is also modulated by an SV unique overlay code, $$ L1C_O $$.
-The SVs could transmit intentionally “incorrect” versions of the respective ranging codes as needed to protect users from receiving and utilizing anomalous signals.
-These “incorrect” codes are termed non-standard $$ L1C_P $$ (NSCP) and non-standard $$ L1C_D $$ (NSCD).
+The SVs could transmit intentionally "incorrect" versions of the respective ranging codes as needed to protect users from receiving and utilizing anomalous signals.
+These "incorrect" codes are termed non-standard $$ L1C_P $$ (NSCP) and non-standard $$ L1C_D $$ (NSCD).
 Non-standard codes are not for utilization by the users and, therefore, are not defined in IS-GPS-800D.